 9. The AMF sends N2 request message (N2 SM information ()) to the RAN node.

+NOTE 3: A UE in the MBS session is not able to receive MBS data if NG-RAN rejects the PDU Session Resource setup request (due to implementation specific reasons, e.g., activation of user plane fails due to the number of UEs reaching a limit).

 10a.
 If the shared tunnel has not been established before, the shared tunnel is established at this step, as defined in clause 7.2.1.4.
 The NG-RAN configures UE with RRC messages if needed.

 10b.
 Steps 8 to 12 defined in clause 7.2.1.3 are performed.
 If 5GC Individual MBS traffic delivery is used, the SMF configures the UPF for individual delivery and if necessary requests the MB-SMF to configure the MB-UPF to send multicast data to the UPF.